-TypeScript allows a wide variety of parameter types in its functions.
-Let’s see each of them.
+TypeScript allows a great variety of parameter types in its functions.
+Let’s look at each of them

 Required Parameters

-Required parameters are those that must be provided when calling the function.
+Required parameters are those that must be provided when the function is called.
 These parameters are defined in the function declaration without any special modifier.

 function greet(name: string, age: number): void {